Veteran Homelessness

 - Veteran Affairs Canada – Homelessness Package – contains a poster, a summary of available programs, outreach strategy, sample letter to community agencies

-- One Homeless Veteran Is One To Many – Veterans Affairs Canada Poster for download
+- One Homeless Veteran Is One Too Many – Veterans Affairs Canada Poster for download

 - Back in Step Video (9 min) – created to help first responders identify and address Veteran homelessness